-Lithuania is a comparatively small country (roughly three million inhabitants) in the Baltic region located at the Baltic Sea (Ostsee).
+Lithuania (Lithuanian: Lietuva, German: Litauen) is a comparatively small country (roughly three million inhabitants) in the Baltic region located at the Baltic Sea (Ostsee).

-It is the southernmost of three Baltic states, which are denominated as Baltikum in German (the other two are Estonia and Latvia), and possesses the largest population of those three countries.
+It is the southernmost of three Baltic states (from north to south: Estonia, Latvia, Lithuania), which in their entirety are called Baltikum in German, and possesses the largest population of those three countries.

 Lithuania belonged to the Soviet Union for decades but gained its independence in 1990.
-Since then, it underwent a rapid development with a noticeable economic process (e.g. tourism-sector).
+Since then, it underwent a rapid development both politically and economically.

-As like the other two Baltic states, its currency is Euro, so we had luckily not to deal with fraudulent cash machines or to puzzle about prices in restaurants and supermarkets.
+Like in the other two Baltic states the currency is Euro, so one doesn’t have to deal with cash machines offering questionable conversion rates or to puzzle about prices in restaurants and supermarkets.

-Despite having three large Slavic neighbors and sharing a common history with Poland, Lithuanian does not belong to the Slavic language group.
+Despite having three big Slavic neighbors and sharing a common history with Poland, Lithuanian does not belong to the Slavic language group.

 It represents a so-called Baltic language, with many similarities to the also Baltic Latvian.